griffithlab/rnabio.org/_posts/0003-05-01-Batch-Correction.md

 There are several notable observations from the analysis above and the two UpSet plots.

 - In the uncorrected data, we actually see more DE genes when comparing a mix of library contruction approaches (e.g. UHR-Ribo vs UHR-Poly).
 There are likely false positives in these results.  i.e. Genes that appear to be different between UHR and HBR, but where the difference is actually caused by differences in the library preparation not the biology.
-- If we combine all 8 samples together for each biological condition we can see that we actually get considerably *fewer* significant genes.
-Presumably this is because we are now introducing noise caused by a mix of different library construction approaches and this impacts the statistical analysis.
+- If we combine all 8 samples together for each biological condition we can see that we actually get considerably *fewer* significant genes with the uncorrected data.
+Presumably this is because we are now introducing noise caused by a mix of different library construction approaches and this impacts the statistical analysis (more variability).
 - When we apply batch correction, we see that now all five comparisons tend to agree with each other for the most part on what genes are differentially expressed.
+Overall agreement across comparisons is improved.
 - With the batch corrected data we now see that combining all 8 samples actually improves statistical power and results in a *larger* number of significant DE genes relative to the 4 vs 4 comparisons.
+This is presumably the most accurate result of all the comparisons we did.